-TBP
+Max QP was extended from 51 to 63 in Ljubljana meeting.
+However, the signaling of initial QP was not changed accordingly.
+Two fixes are proposed in this contribution.
+It is reported that the second fix is with less changes and more practical.

+Decision (bug fix): Adopt second fix to semantics of init_qp_minus26 where +25 is changed to +37

-Complexity analysis and reduction (4)
+Complexity analysis and reduction (0)

 Contributions in this category were discussed XXday XX Oct XXXX–XXXX (chaired by XXX).

-JVET-L0104 AHG5: Reducing VVC worst-case memory bandwidth by restricting bi-directional 4x4 inter CUs/Sub-blocks [Y.-W. Chen, X. Wang (Kwai Inc.)]

-TBP

-JVET-L0455 Crosscheck of JVET-L0104 on AHG5: Reducing VVC worst-case memory bandwidth by restricting bi-directional 4x4 inter CUs/Sub-blocks [T. Zhou, T. Ikai (Sharp)] [late]

-JVET-L0122 AHG5: Reduction of worst case memory bandwidth [J. Li, R.-L. Liao, C. S. Lim (Panasonic)]

-TBP

-JVET-L0466 Crosscheck of JVET-L0122 (AHG5: Reduction of worst case memory bandwidth) [M. Winken (HHI)] [late]

 Encoder optimization (3)

-Contributions in this category were discussed XXday XX Oct XXXX–XXXX (chaired by XXX).
+Contributions in this category were discussed Tuesday 9 Oct 1800–2000 (Track A chaired by F. Bossen).

 JVET-L0113 On final reference picture lists in the CTC random access simulation [Hendry, Y.-K. Wang, J. Chen (Huawei)]